Linter

 Configure

-You can add prompts to the Linter that is categorized as an error, warning, or style guide.
+You can add prompts to the Linter that are categorized as style guide, errors, or warnings.

 Errors: Rules that can be checked objectively.
 Example: